Hanson-Research-Lab/TRI_STILT/README.md

 ## Pre-Processing:

-1. Create Data:
+1. **Clean Data:**
     - `make data`
-    - Executes src/data/make_data.py.
+    - *Description:* Executes src/data/make_data.py.
 This script cleans and converts all TRI raw data into a single csv, with RSEI and Pubchem information attached, saved under the dedicated output filepath + ‘/TRI_base_process_90_99.csv’.
 Change the inputs within the makefile as you deem fit for your project.
-For more information about the inputs, please view src/data/make_data.py.
+For code details please visit src/data/make_data.py
+    - *Inputs (see makefile)*
+        1. Script to Run: src/data/make_data.py
+        2. Input Filepath - Path to TRI data.
+All TRI release files must be labeled as tri_YEAR_ut.csv.
+        3. Output Filepath - Path to export cleaned data.
+Note: only the label of the file is needed as the years of the simulation and csv are added to the export ie data/processed/test_clean will fill to data/processed/test_clean_1990_2018.csv.
+        4. Min Year - An integer filter to keep only tri releases from the min year on (>=)
+        5. Max Year - An integer filter to keep only tri releases from the max year and below (<=)
+        6. Threshold - Missing values threshold.
+Throws out any variables which have greater than that percentage of missing data.
+0.2 ~ 20% of rows are missing within that column
+        7. IARC Path - Path to IARC chemical data
+        8. Pubchem Path - Path to Pubchem path.
+NOTE: pubchem is linked via a pubchem ID to the name of the chemical.
+This file is done for chemicals from 1990-1999.
+If these simulations are run in the future, a user will need to edit this file to include pubchem IDs for all new chemicals.
+If information is not available for all chemicals, this step is skipped and no pubchem information is linked.
+        9. RSEI Path - Path to RSEI data from the EPA.
+    - *Outputs*
+        1. Single csv file of name output_filepath_name_min_year_max_year.csv.
+I recommend placing this output within data/processed

 2. Convert TRI releases into a STILT compatible format:
     - `make stilt_inputs`